-Wells without water are obviously of no value; but its outward structure, at first glance, may give hope to the one who seeks to quench their thirst; especially in a condition of drought in the land.
+Wells without water are obviously of no value; but its outward structure, at first glance, may give hope to the one who seeks to quench their thirst; especially in a condition of drought.
 However, that hope is dashed when one finds the well dry, no longer able to give its life-sustaining liquid.

 Scripture reveals water as a gift from God: Praise him, you heavens of heavens, and you waters that be above the heavens.
 Let them praise the name of the Lord: for he commanded, and they were created (Psalm 148:4-5).

-The psalmist calls on the heavenly beings and the heavenly bodies to praise the Lord because of His creative power.
+The psalmist first calls on the heavenly beings and the heavenly bodies to praise the Lord because of His creative power.
 We live in time that many attempt to dwarf any praise towards the very one who sustains life.
-When a need arises; such as famine, drought, or pestilence, little faith is exercised towards the one who can stem the tide of such occurrences.
+When a need arises; such as famine, drought, or pestilence, one's faith should be exercised towards the one who can stem the tide of such occurrences.

 Jonathan Edwards sermon, "Sinners in the Hands of An Angry God," contained these words: Consider the fearful danger that you are in: You hang by a slender thread, with the flames of divine wrath flashing about it, and ready every moment to singe it, and burn it asunder.

-You have no interest in any mediator, and nothing to hold on to save yourself, nothing to keep away the flames of wrath, nothing you that you can do to induce God to spare you one moment.
-Those words still ring clear today, to endangered souls who are about to descend into eternity without the benefit of a Savior (wells without water); unless repentance comes into focus prior to judgment day!
+You have no interest in any mediator, and nothing to hold on to save yourself, nothing to keep away the flames of wrath, nothing that you can do to induce God to spare you one moment.
+Those words still ring loud and clear today, to endangered souls who are about to descend into eternity without the benefit of a Savior (wells without water category); unless repentance comes into focus prior to Judgment Day!

 Scripture reveals the contrast of the wise and foolish: The mouth of a righteous man is a well of life; but violence covers the mouth of the wicked (Proverbs 10:11).
-Understanding is a wellspring of life to him that has it: but the instruction of fools is folly (or wells without water) (Proverbs 16:22).
+Understanding is a well-spring of life to him that has it: but the instruction of fools is folly (wells without water category) (Proverbs 16:22).

 A Bible commentary noted: The righteous man avoids evil influences, deeds, and attitudes; he delights in God's Word; therefore God causes him to prosper.
 On the other hand the ungodly is worth no more than chaff, whose destiny is judgment.

-Scripture speaks of those having eyes full of adultery, and that cannot cease from sin; beguiling (or enticing) unstable souls: a heart they have exercised (or trained) with covetous practices; cursed children (2 Peter 2:14).
-These are wells without water, clouds that are carried with a tempest: in whom the mist (or gloom) of darkness is reserved forever (2 Peter 2:17).
+Scripture speaks of those having eyes full of adultery, that cannot cease from sin; beguiling (enticing) unstable souls: a heart they have exercised (trained) with covetous practices; cursed children (2 Peter 2:14).
+These are wells without water, clouds that are carried with a tempest: in whom the mist (gloom) of darkness is reserved forever (2 Peter 2:17).

 A Bible commentary noted: Wicked men, are like the troubled sea, that cannot rest, but are continually casting up the mire and dirt of sin out of their polluted heart; who live and walk in sin, and are always committing to it, their conversation being nothing else but one continued series of sinning; they are slaves to lusts, and carried away with the force and power of such.

 This is descriptive of wells without water; who have no desire to follow any other path that would take them out of such a category.
-They relish in the sinfulness of mankind; even attempting to instill its grip on others, as they make such appear appetizing and desirable.
+They relish the sinfulness of mankind; even attempting to instill its grip on others, making such to appear appetizing and desirable.

 A Bible commentary noted: Wells without water look large and deep, are as those that promise much, but have nothing in them.
 They boast of their knowledge; promise great advantages to those who follow them; but are like deceitful brooks, or dry wells; having nothing but the filth and slime of error and wickedness.

 They are carried with their own lusts and passions by which they are governed, and are led, and carried away with the force of them; of Satan's allurements, and ready to embrace every ungodly way.
-This explains the lot of the wicked; who without repentance are doomed to a eternal fate of the wicked on judgment day.
-Scripture reveals: Whosoever was not found written in the book of life was cast into the lake of fire (or a literal burning Hell) (Revelation 20:15).
+This explains the lot of the wicked; who without repentance are doomed to the eternal fate of the wicked on Judgment Day.
+Scripture reveals: Whosoever was not found written in the book of life was cast into the lake of fire (a literal burning Hell) (Revelation 20:15).

-The parable of the lost (or prodigal) son was given by Jesus as an illustration that all is not lost; if one does not remain in such a condition, as wells without water, or a drought of the soul.
+The parable of the lost (prodigal) son was given by Jesus as an illustration that all is not lost; if one does not remain in such a condition, as wells without water, or having a drought of the soul.

 The story reveals that a certain man had two sons: and the younger said to his Father, give me the portion of goods that falls to me.
 And not many days after his journey into a far country, he wasted his substance with riotous living.
-And when he had spent all, there rose a mighty famine in that land, and he began to be in want.
+Scripture reveals: And when he had spent all, there rose a mighty famine in that land, and he began to be in want (Luke 15:14).

 Scripture reveals: And when he came to himself (a sign of repentance); he said, How many hired servants of my father's house have bread enough and to spare, and I perish with hunger!
 I will arise and go to my father, and will say to him, Father, I have sinned against heaven, and before you: make me as one of your hired servants (Luke 15:17-19).
 He knew his offense and was willing to abide by the implications of it; a mark of genuine repentance.